Integrating with Pkl Language Server

 extendedClientCapabilities

-Tell the LSP that the client supports additional capabilities made available by pkl-lsp.
+Tell the server that the client supports additional capabilities made available by Pkl Language Server.

 Name Description